 E. PUBLIC RECORDS.
 It shall be the duty of the Clerk to maintain a public record of licensed attorneys in the state of Arkansas and a list of all attorneys no longer licensed and the reason therefore, e.g., deceased, suspended, disbarred, surrender of license, inactive, delinquency of fee, disabled or retired.

-F. At the time of licensure, the new admittee shall provide a mailing address to the Clerk of this Court.
-The address on record with the Clerk shall constitute the address for service by mail.
-Attorneys shall be responsible for informing the Clerk in writing and within a reasonable time of any change of such address.
+F. At the time of licensure, the new admittee shall provide a mailing address and an email address to the Clerk of this Court.
+The address on record with the Clerk shall constitute the address for service by mail, and the email address on record with the Clerk shall constitute the email address for service by email.
+Attorneys shall be responsible for informing the Clerk in writing and within a reasonable time of any change of such mailing address or email address.
+The Clerk may require any attorney to provide a mailing address or email address for service if the information was not provided at the time of licensure or if it appears the mailing address or email address is no longer valid or correct.

 G. ATTORNEY OATH OF ADMISSION.
 The following oath shall be administered to and signed by members of the Arkansas Bar: